Here's your how-to guide on keeping your phone clean

 The phone's screen is where smudges, fingerprints and oils can build up — along with bacteria.
 Apple, Samsung and Google all make suggestions about how to best clean your screen.
 The most ubiquitous tip to start is to power off your device (and ensure it's not plugged in, even if it has an IPX rating).
 It doesn't hurt to make sure there are no liquids nearby either.

 When you're ready to clean, you'll want to start with a soft, lint-free cloth — abrasive ones like paper towels and washcloths can cause damage to your phone's screen.
 When you're targeting dust and smudges, usually a dry cloth will suffice.
 It's okay to dampen a small portion of the cloth with water or a display-safe cleaner if you're looking for a better clean.
 Just be sure to keep any liquids away from your phone's ports.
 Never spray liquid directly onto your phone, as it could leak inside and cause damage.
-You should also try to avoid harsh household cleaners and wipes with ammonia or hydrogen peroxide.
+You should also try to avoid harsh household cleaners with ammonia or hydrogen peroxide.
+Notably, Apple now says it is okay to use Clorox wipes to clean the display.
 When you're ready to scrub, be gentle as harsh scrubbing can also damage your screen.

 If you don't have a suitable cloth or cleaning solution around, there are plenty of kits available for just this purpose.
 One such kit is the Bryson Screen Cleaner Kit ($16.95; amazon.com).
 The kit comes with a 16-ounce bottle of screen cleaning fluid that's safe to use on all kinds of displays.
 Additionally, you'll receive a microfiber cloth that you can dampen with the fluid to get to work.
 For a more portable phone cleaning package, the Woosh!
 Screen Cleaner Kit is worth checking out ($15.99; amazon.com).
 Included are three microfiber cloths and two spray bottles (3.4oz and 0.3oz) of a cleaning solution tailor made for phones screens.
 This pocket-sized kit is easy to take with you so you can clean your screen on the fly.